florisvanvugt/rhythmerror/readme.md

 ## Wiring design
-For wiring design, solder in exactly the same way as TeensyTap (see Github).
+For wiring design, solder in exactly the same way as TeensyTap (see [https://github.com/florisvanvugt/teensytap](Github)).